 Tony advised me that this is part of the dance.
 He told me that my insurance company is notorious for playing games.
 They have made a habit of denying everything upfront so that we have to fight them for everything.
 Often, it is a game that involves delay tactics until you give up.
 This is sad!
 You know they weren’t paying attention to anything if they mistake your age and need for legs.
 After the appeal was made, we got full approval of everything we asked for, thankfully.

 Designing prosthetic legs

 Designing prosthetic legs is the fun part.
-Since prosthetic legs are made up of a custom socket, aluminum post and a foot, the next step was to test out 2 separate feet to see which features I liked best.
-I settled on the Endolite foot by Elan.
-According the their website, the “Endolite Biomimetic Hydraulic Technology mimics the dynamic and adaptive qualities of muscle actuation to encourage more natural gait”.
+Since prosthetic legs are made up of a custom socket, aluminum post, and a foot, the next step was to test out 2 separate feet to see which features I liked best.
+I settled on the foot by Elan.
+According to their website, the “Endolite Biomimetic Hydraulic Technology mimics the dynamic and adaptive qualities of muscle actuation to encourage more natural gait”.
 This is important because I want to walk as normally as possible.

 How do prosthetic legs attach?

 I am completely blessed to be on the receiving end of a brand new method of attaching the leg to the socket.
 In the past, I’ve used what’s called a pin system.
-It consists of a two inch long pin that has grooves in it.
+It consists of a two-inch-long pin that has grooves in it.
 This pin attaches to the bottom of my gel liner.
 Then there is a gear at the bottom of my socket.
 Once I’m ready to put my leg on, the liner goes on, plus the socks I need, and then I step into the socket and click, click, click, I’m attached to the leg.
-(There’s always three clicks).
+(There are always three clicks).